 The bloodiest four years in American history begin when Confederate shore batteries under General P.G.T.
-Beauregard open fire on Union-held Fort Sumter in South Carolina’s Charleston Harbor.
+Beauregard open fire on Union-held Fort Sumter in South Carolina’s Charleston Harbor on April 12, 1861.
 During the next 34 hours, 50 Confederate guns and mortars launched more than 4,000 rounds at the poorly supplied fort.
 On April 13, U.S. Major Robert Anderson surrendered the fort.
 Two days later, U.S. President Abraham Lincoln issued a proclamation calling for 75,000 volunteer soldiers to quell the Southern “insurrection.”

 In February 1861, delegates from those states convened to establish a unified government.
 Jefferson Davis of Mississippi was subsequently elected the first president of the Confederate States of America.
 When Abraham Lincoln was inaugurated on March 4, 1861, a total of seven states (Texas had joined the pack) had seceded from the Union, and federal troops held only Fort Sumter in South Carolina, Fort Pickens off the Florida coast, and a handful of minor outposts in the South.
 Four years after the Confederate attack on Fort Sumter, the Confederacy was defeated at the total cost of 620,000 Union and Confederate soldiers dead.